Skip to content

 We appreciate that when you contact Age UK York, you trust us with your details and with a lot of personal and sensitive information.
 Under the General Data Protection Regulations (GDPR), you have a number of rights and we have a range of responsibilities towards your personal information.
 This policy explains what we do with your data, how we use it and how we protect it.
 It also explains your rights about your data.

-This policy refers to Age UK York and its subsidiaries – a charity registered at the Charity Commission (Charity Number 1118346 )
+This policy refers to Age UK York and its subsidiaries – a charity registered at the Charity Commission (Charity Number 1118346).
+Age UK York is the data controller responsible for your personal data.

-This policy was updated on 4th July 2023.
+This policy is effective from 1st June 2026.
 Your information will only be used in accordance with this privacy policy.
-We reserve the right to alter this Policy without notice and recommend you check this website for any updates from time to time.
+We reserve the right to alter this Policy without notice.
+Any changes will be published on this website.

 Our promise

-• Value the personal information given to us and respect that trust
+• Value the personal data given to us and respect that trust

-• Be open with individuals about how we use their information and who we give it to
+• Be open with individuals about how we use their data and who we share it with

-• Make it easy for individuals to access and correct their personal information
+• Make it easy for individuals to access and correct their personal data

-• Keep personal information to the minimum necessary and delete it when we no longer need it.
+• Delete personal data when we no longer need it

-• Have effective safeguards in place to make sure personal information is kept securely.
+• Have effective safeguards in place to make sure personal data is kept securely.

-• Provide training to staff, students and volunteers who handle personal information and treat it as a disciplinary matter if they misuse or don’t look after personal information properly.
+• Provide training to staff, university placement students and volunteers who handle personal data and treat it as a disciplinary matter if they misuse or don’t look after personal data properly

-We may collect, store and use the following kinds of personal information.
+We may collect, store and use the following kinds of personal data.
 We only collect the information we need in order to provide a service to you.

 • your name